Dr. Allen’s Rules for AI Use in Scholarship

 1. Prioritize Learning Over Convenience: Use AI systems to deepen understanding and support your learning rather than as a shortcut to completing assignments.
 Engage the instructor, students, and course material to develop critical thinking and expertise.
 You are here to learn.

-2. Develop Critical Skills: Use tools to enhance skills rather than as a crutch.
+2. Develop Critical Skills: Use tools to enhance skills, not as a crutch.
 Focus on building critical academic competencies such as analysis, writing, and methodologies.
 AI systems should not replace fundamental aspects of your education.

 3. You are Responsible for the Accuracy: Verify all information generated or suggested against credible academic sources.
 You are accountable for ensuring the accuracy and validity of the content included in your final work.